dbcli/pgcli/docs/pages/dialogs.rst

 Styling of dialogs
 ------------------

-A custom :class:`~prompt_toolkit.styles.style.Style` instance can be passed to all dialogs to override the default style.
+A custom :class:`~prompt_toolkit.styles.Style` instance can be passed to all dialogs to override the default style.
 Also, text can be styled by passing an :class:`~prompt_toolkit.formatted_text.HTML` object.

 .. code:: python